nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   * Steps 1a1-1a2 are repeated until the data entered are correct.
            Use case resumes from step 2.

-**Use case: UC05 - Marking payment for appointment as paid**
+**Use case: UC10 - Marking payment for appointment as paid**

 **MSS**

-1. Physiotherapist requests to mark payment for an appointment of a patient as paid
+1. Physiotherapist requests to mark payment for an appointment of a client as paid
 2. PhysioPal marks payment status of the appointment as paid and displays a success status message.

    Use case ends.